SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 During the Developer Keynote demo itself, this app is run in the cloud, on SAP Cloud Platform, and specifically in the Kyma runtime.
 But you can also run it in the CF runtime, and this section is in case you want to do that.

 Because of the simplicity of the app and the fact that it doesn't depend on anything else, we can use the simple `cf push` approach.
 The alternative would be to use `cf deploy`, but that's more appropriate when you want to connect up the app to services that it requires too.
-This app is standalone and does not rely on any services.
+There's a sample [`mta.yaml`](mta.yaml) deployment descriptor in this same directory, and [an example invocation below](#using-cf-deploy), if you want to explore that.

 Before running the `cf push` command, make sure you're logged in and connected to your CF organization and space.
 Check what your CF API endpoint is from your SAP Cloud Platform Cockpit and issue the `cf login` command.
 The flow will look something like this (your API endpoint may be different):